expo/expo/docs/pages/build-reference/infrastructure.md

 - `default` alias will be assigned to the environment that most closely resembles the configuration used for Expo SDK development.
 - `latest` alias will be assigned to the image with the most up to date versions of the software.

-Currently, only one image is supported per platform, more images will be available in the future.

 ## Android build server configurations

 - Android workers run on Kubernetes in an isolated environment